rkuma183/wilsonmar.github.io/_posts/2016-05-18-jekyll-with-search.md

 {% include _toc.html %}

-The objective of this document is that you create a nicely formatted free personal blog with a search box.
+The objective of this document are that you can:

+1. <a href="#QueryTest">Test drive a demo site.</a>

+2. <a href="#GetRepoWorking">Get a sample theme with search queries on your local machine.</a>

+   We setup your machine with Ruby and Jekyll, then clone a fork of a famous Jekyll theme adapted with search capabilities.

+3. <a href="#CustomizeSite">Edit the repo so your own posts are indexed.</a>

+   We obtain API keys for a new account on the search service and use it to index new posts of our own.

+4. <a href="#AddSearch">Add search features to another theme.</a>

+   We deep dive into the theme to add JavaScript, CSS, and HTML.
-This tutorial is written so "newbies" can follow step-by-step.

-PROTIP tags mark where suggestions for higher productivity and security that many advanced programmers may not know.
+This is written so "newbies" can follow step-by-step, but along the way, PROTIP tags mark where suggestions for higher productivity and security that many advanced programmers may not know.

-This is in preparation for you to <strong>add</strong> search capabilities (using ElasticSearch service) to an existing Jekyll theme.

-Search capabilities already come with the Jekyll theme described here.

 <a name="QueryTest"></a>